 If publishing or referencing this recipe on other websites, you may only copy/paste the list of ingredients; you must link back to this post for the directions (as in “Get The Directions Here” and include the correct link to this page as your original source).
 Share LINKS ONLY on social media: do not post the full recipe (ingredients and directions).
 Original content, including my recollections, stories, and nostalgia are Copyright 2010 to Present, Lori Fogg, All Rights Reserved and may not be used without express written permission.

-This “pot pie” is not a “meat pie” consisting of veggies, meat, and gravy baked into a pie shape surrounded by crust.
-This is Pa.
-Dutch Pot Pie (“Bott Boi” in Pennsylvania Dutch) — tasty squares of homemade dough cooked in rich chicken (or ham or beef) stock.
+Around the Coal Region and throughout Pennsylvania Dutch country, “pot pie” is not a “meat pie” consisting of veggies, meat, and gravy baked into a pie shape surrounded by crust.
+This is Pennsylvania Dutch Pot Pie (“Bott Boi“) — tasty squares of homemade dough cooked in rich chicken (or ham or beef) stock.
 No matter which version you choose, it is absolutely delicious and a real staple in my Schuylkill County portion of the Coal Region.

-Commercial packaged pot pie noodles (squares) are available in some areas, but trust me, homemade is the way to go; head and shoulders above packaged squares in flavor and texture.
+Commercial packaged pot pie noodles (squares) are available in some markets, but trust me, homemade is the way to go; head and shoulders above packaged squares in flavor and texture.

 - Pot Pie Dough